dotnet/dotnet-docker/samples/dotnetapp/README.md

 dotnetapp           debian              229dd121a96b        59 minutes ago      190MB
 ```

-Note: These sizes are all uncompressed, on-disk sizes.
+Note: These image sizes are all uncompressed, on-disk sizes.
 When you pull an image from a registry, it is compressed, such that the size will be significantly smaller.
+See [Retrieving Docker Image Sizes](https://gist.github.com/MichaelSimons/fb588539dcefd9b5fdf45ba04c302db6) for more information.

-The same operations are supported for Nano Server, as follows:
+You can do the same thing with Windows Nano Server, as follows:

 ```console
 docker build --pull -t dotnetapp:nanoserver-trim -f Dockerfile.nanoserver-x64-trim .